dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 ```bash
 sudo journalctl -u dydxprotocold -f
 ```
-If your system service is running, the preceding command continuously returns node updates to your terminal.
+If your system service is running, the preceding command streams updates from your node to your command line.
+Press `Ctrl + C` to stop viewing updates.

 Finally, confirm that your full node is properly synchronized by comparing its current block to the dYdX chain:
 - To find the network's current block, you can use the block explorer [mintscan.io](https://www.mintscan.io/dydx).